ProJensen/Microsoft-365-Lab/Lab05-Conditional-Access-Concepts/README.md

 - Create a Conditional Access policy that requires a compliant device
 - Apply the policy to a test user
 - Understand the relationship between Conditional Access and device compliance
-- Practice documentation using a real-world identity and access control scenario

 ## Tools and Services Used
 - Microsoft Entra Admin Center
 - Conditional Access
 - Microsoft Entra ID P1
-- GitHub documentation

 ## Administrative Workflow
 ### Step 1: Review Conditional Access Options for Device Compliance